Broncos 'sad' about Von Miller's injury

 “So I’m sad he’s not going to get the season that he worked for because it would have been fun to watch,’’ Fangio said.

-Miller suffered a tendon injury in the ankle area near the end of the Broncos’ first practice of the regular season Tuesday.
+Miller suffered what 9NEWS has learned is a dislocated tendon injury in the ankle area near the end of the Broncos’ first practice of the regular season Tuesday.
+He will have surgery and his length of recovery is expected to outlast the season.
 He has 106.0 career sacks and a Super Bowl MVP award.

 “Losing Von is -- it’s tough, it’s difficult,’’ said safety Justin Simmons.
 “I think the thing that hits home the most is how much he prepped for this year.
 And how much hard work he put into it.
 Being out there with him during camp and leading up to the first game, you could just tell that he took another – at least since I’ve been here with him – I could just see there was a difference in his approach, his demeanor to this season.